Front of House vs. Back of HouseLast updated on 11/21/2023

 Offer a Staff Meal

-Providing a staff meal is not only a morale-booster for your employees as a whole, it also brings both sides of the house together.
+Providing a staff meal is not only a morale-booster for your employees as a whole, but it also brings both sides of the house together and helps with employee retention.
 Kitchen staff can prepare the meal and the wait staff can serve the drinks.
 Bonding over food sets the tone for the entire shift.
 It also provides an opportunity for servers to taste your menu options so they can make suggestions for their guests.

 Use an Expeditor